pyside/pyside1-setup/README.md

 - 873 Deprecated methods could emit DeprecationWarning
 - 831 PySide docs would have a "Inherited by" list for each class

 ### 1.0.5 (2011-07-22)

 #### Major changes

-- Widgets present on "ui" files are exported in the root widget, check PySide ML thread for more information[1];
+- Widgets present on "ui" files are exported in the root widget, check PySide ML thread for more information[1]
-- pyside-uic generate menubars without parent on MacOS plataform;
+- pyside-uic generate menubars without parent on MacOS plataform
-- Signal connection optimizations;
+- Signal connection optimizations

 #### Bug fixes